23 Best Beers To Drink In India For The Beer Snob In You

 Variants: Budweiser Premium (5% alcohol), Budweiser Magnum (6.5% alcohol)

 Unlike other beers, Heineken brews its beers in horizontal tanks for a more distinct flavour and consistency.
-The worlds most international beer, Heineken comes straight from Holland and into your heart.
+One of the most internationally recognised beers, Heineken comes straight from Holland and into your heart.
 It is slightly stronger than other mass-produced lager drinks and probably a wee bit better than others.
 Try the beer for yourself, and you'll make out that this beer is more flavourful.
 Why?
 While beers are generally brewed for a fortnight, Heineken brews their beers for double the time - almost a month - Resulting in a full-flavour beer.

 Variants: Heineken Premium Beer, Heneiken Draught